Bryanna McCarthy

-Bryanna Ashley McCarthy (born October 13, 1991) is a Canadian professional soccer player and member of the Canada women's national soccer team.
+Bryanna Ashley McCarthy, also known as Bry McCarthy, (born October 13, 1991) is a Canadian professional soccer player and member of the Canada women's national soccer team.
 She last played for German club BV Cloppenburg in the 2.
 Bundesliga.

 Early life

 Born in Toronto, Ontario, McCarthy's mother was born in Saint Vincent and the Grenadines while her father was born in Jamaica.
 She grew up in Ajax playing basketball, volleyball, track, soccer and golf with her and her fathers' personal coach Karim Corringham.